How to prevent the spread of Head Lice

 The Bug Buster Kit is a registered medical device on free NHS prescription for children since September 2002.

 The Kit is no longer mentioned by name in the British National Formulary and non medical prescribers’ formularies, because it is an appliance and currently only drugs are listed.
 This does not affect it’s legitimacy for NHS prescription.
 On the prescription you are required to write ‘Bug Buster Kit x 1’.
-Pharmacies can obtain supplies from AAH (pip code: 233-1783) or direct from CHC (tel: 01908 261501) You can find the Kit and DVD on our Products page.
+Pharmacies can obtain supplies from AAH (pip code: 233-1783) or by ordering from Direct Trade Ltd email:- email@example.com

-BUG BUSTER® KIT for reliable detection and treatment of head lice without
+BUG BUSTER® KIT for reliable detection and treatment of head lice, and comfortable removal of nits by GOLD STANDARD wet combing

 Head Lice Device

-The Bug Buster Kit contains 3 Bug Buster combs, 1 Nit Buster comb, 1 wide tooth comb, a protective cape, and full instructions on the detection and treatment of head lice using the Bug Busting® wet combing method and subsequent Nit Busting to remove unsightly nits.
+The Bug Buster Kit contains 3 durable plastic, bevel edge Bug Buster combs, 1 Nit Buster comb, 1 wide tooth comb, a protective cape, and full instructions on the detection and treatment of head lice using the Bug Busting® wet combing method and subsequent Nit Busting to remove unsightly nits.

 It is reusable by a whole family for louse detection and treatment of infestation.